I-Corinthian/blink-core/doc/developer-notes.md

 and then cs_wallet, while thread 2 locks them in the opposite order: result, deadlock as each waits for the other to release its lock) are a problem.
-Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the bitcoind.log file.
+Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the blinkd.log file.

 Re-architecting the core code so there are better-defined interfaces between the various components is a goal, with any necessary locking